Ticket purchase flow

 Other small tweaks to the pre-authorisation step included:

-- Loader animation in payment button.
-Reassures fans with slow connections that their payment is being processed.
+• Loader animation in payment button.
+Reassures fans with slow connections that their pre-authorisation is being processed and avoids constant refreshing.

 Putting it all together